Tempo and Pitch Calculators

 Tempo Transposer:

-It's a very useful tool for Jungle and Drum 'n' Bass composers.
+Very useful tool for Jungle and Drum 'n' Bass composers.
 Transforming a 92 bpm drum-loop groove to a 178.459 bpm jungle loop is now child's play!

 For decimal values of bpm, use a decimal point (eg...
 96.326)